-All inquiries should be directed to CCC's Director of Communications.
 Please note that only CCC's designated spokesperson(s) is entrusted with issuing a statement or making public comments regarding CCC's position on a given subject.
-When asked to comment publicly on issues related to CCC or its work, employees should refer the enquiry to CCC's Director of Communications.
+When asked to comment publicly on issues related to CCC or its work, employees should refer the enquiry to CCC's Marketing and Communications team.